Care Management

 • Housing, food, and clothing assistance

-2. A holistic ICM assessment is conducted that evaluates a member’s medical, behavioral, and social determinants of health, self-care ability, screenings, and more.
-A person-centered plan is then developed with the member using motivational interviewing.
-The plan is then shared with the member's provider.
+2. A holistic assessment is conducted that evaluates a member’s medical, behavioral, and health-related social needs, self-care ability, readiness to engage in care, risk factors, and more.

-4. ICM nurses support the provider’s plan of care for the member and provide teach-back learning and education to improve self-reliance.
+4. Care Management nurses support the provider’s plan of care with the member and provide education and tools to improve self-management.

-5. Members graduate from ICM once they reach an optimal level of self-management and engagement in recommended care in partnership with their providers.
+5. Members graduate from Care Management once they reach an optimal level of self-management and engagement in recommended care with their providers.

-6. If a hospital admission should occur, ICM Transitional Care nurses collaborate with members, caregivers, providers and community agencies to ensure provider follow up and services are in place.
+6. If a hospital admission or emergency department visit should occur, Transitional Care Management nurses collaborate with members, family/caregivers, and the multidisciplinary care team to ensure that discharge instructions are understood, needed services are in place, and timely post-discharge follow-up appointments are scheduled.

 This portion of the HUSKY Health website is managed by Community Health Network of Connecticut, Inc.®, the State of Connecticut’s Medical Administrative Services Organization (ASO) for the HUSKY Health program.
 For the general HUSKY Health website gateway, please visit portal.ct.gov/husky.
 HUSKY Health includes Medicaid and the Children’s Health Insurance Program, and is administered by the Connecticut Department of Social Services (DSS).